play-with-docker/play-with-docker.github.io/_posts/2017-01-27-docker-images.markdown

 docker image build -f Dockerfile-v2 -t hello:v0.2 .
 ```

-Note: as we do not use the default name for our Dockerfile, we use the -f option to points towards the one we need to use.
+Note: as we do not use the default name for our Dockerfile, we use the -f option to point towards the one we need to use.

 We now run a container from this image.